The COVID-19 vaccine will be available to all Australians in 2021. Read about its safety, development, approval and more.

-The TGA is also continuing to review other COVID-19 vaccines for approval, including one by the biotechnology company Novavax.
+The TGA is continuing to review other COVID-19 vaccines for approval, including one by the biotechnology company Novavax.

-Once COVID-19 vaccination becomes available in Australia, it will be free to everyone living in Australia.
+COVID-19 vaccination will be free for everyone living in Australia.
 This includes:

 - Australian citizens, permanent residents, holders of temporary visas and those not eligible for Medicare